alan-warren/APEXExportWrapper/README.md

 your install folder.

 ## Configuration Files
 The configuration files use the CSV format which is easy to parse in both PowerShell and bash.

+You can use Excel to modify the contents of the configuration files to match your environment, use the
+\*.conf.example.csv files as a starting off point.

 ### AEWHosts.conf.csv

-sid 	| connect_string
+sid 	| connect\_string
 :------ | -------------:
 prod	| prodsystem.example.com:1521:prod
 dev		| devsystem.example.com:1521:dev